ramzorrr/ramzorrr/README.md

 <!-- Featured Projects -->
 ### 🚀 Featured Projects
-> _Pin your key projects here using GitHub’s pinned repositories feature or list them below:_
 - **Polku app for Kesko:** [Repository Link](https://github.com/ramzorrr/polku) – Polku Web is a web application built with React and Vite.
 This project is designed to help users track their goals and performance over specific periods.

 ---